 Here’s the good news: With small lifestyle changes you can reverse prediabetes!
 Go to the "Classes" tab above to learn more about the National Diabetes Prevention Program (NDPP) and to see if you qualify.

 - The STAT (Screen.
 Test.
-Act Today.) toolkitdeveloped by the American Medical Association (AMA) and CDC outlines how health care professionals can prevent diabetes through prediabetes screening, testing, and referral to the NDPP.
-In addition, the STAT toolkit outlines how employers and insurers can offer the NDPP as a covered benefit to employees to improve overall health and reduce medical expenses attributed to type 2 diabetes.
+Act Today.) toolkit made by the American Medical Association (AMA) and CDC outlines how health care professionals can prevent diabetes through prediabetes screening, testing, and referral to the NDPP.
+The STAT toolkit also outlines how employers and insurers can offer the NDPP as a covered benefit to employees to improve their overall health and reduce medical expenses that are often caused by type 2 diabetes.

 - Medicare Diabetes Prevention Program (MDPP)

-- To learn more about prediabetes or the NDPP, visit the CDC or the Utah Department of Health.
+- To learn more about prediabetes or the NDPP, visit the Centers for Disease Control and Prevention (CDC) or Living Well Utah.